Our navy dining room is officially open for business! And it only took 16 months after move in day!

 When our builder mentioned dining rooms were becoming less common, I still wanted to go for it.
-In an open floor plan, our family of 6 needed a separate space away!
-I wanted a dining room for ongoing projects, a quiet(er) place to eat lunch or take a phone call, birthday dinners and of course holiday dinners with family.
+In an open floor plan, I was concerned our family of 6 would like a separate spot.
+I am hoping this dining room can be a space for a quiet(er) place to eat lunch or take a phone call, birthday dinners and of course holiday dinners with family.

 Obviously, the light fixture is the showpiece in the room!